Translate

 CS

-Update: Lest ye be disappointed at the omission of some of the year's more surprising one-offs and surprising setlist selections, I've added a few bonus tracks to sweeten the pot.
+Update: Lest ye be disappointed at the omission of some of the year's more surprising one-offs and setlist selections, I've added a few bonus tracks to sweeten the pot.
 These include the debut of "Ain't Talkin'," rare appearances of "Never Gonna Be The Same Again" and "New Morning," an arrangement of "Cold Irons Bound" played exclusively during this year's touring, and great outings for "Joey" and "Down Along The Cove."
 Finally, I've also included an extended recording of "High Water" from Stockton.
 Please look forward to an updated version of Pool of Tears: 2006-2009 next month, which will replace the 2006 tracks now shifted to this CD with additional songs from 2008, 2009, and 2010!

 Monday, August 28, 2023